 Cortical-striatal-thalamic development, function, and the pathogenesis of Tourette Syndrome

-Our approach: In an effort to better understand the pathogenesis of TS, we have used CRISPR-Cas9 gene editing to engineer several TS mouse models that harbor different point-mutations in high-confidence TS risk genes.
+Our approach: In an effort to better understand the pathogenesis of TS, we have used CRISPR-Cas9 gene editing to engineer several TS mouse models that possess different point-mutations in high-confidence TS risk genes.
 With these genetically tractable models, our goal is to identify and characterize neuroanatomical and functional changes to brain development at both the single cell and circuit level to elucidate how brain dysfunction correlates with tics and behavioral abnormalities in TS.
-Towards this goal, we aim to implement a systems biology approach that utilizes circuit tracing technologies, high resolution imaging and 3D neuron reconstruction, electrophysiology/optogenetics, and advanced behavioral paradigms that use machine learning algorithms to parse out differences in subtle and complex mouse behaviors.
+Towards this goal, we aim to implement a systems biology approach that utilizes circuit tracing technologies, high resolution imaging and 3D neuron reconstruction, electrophysiology/optogenetics, and advanced behavioral paradigms that use machine learning algorithms.

 Current Projects in the lab: We are using our novel mouse models to pursue several promising directions that will elucidate circuit mechanisms that underlie Tourette Syndrome.
 These include investigating changes to cholinergic interneuron physiology, synapse formation, and their integration with cortical and thalamic inputs, which help gate the release of dopamine in the striatum.
 We are also interested in understanding perturbations to thalamocortical circuitry and how human mutations affect the formation of sensory maps in the somatosensory cortex.